What is the Statute of Limitations for Personal Injury Claims in Bethlehem, PA?

 Tolling

 This is another circumstance where the statute of limitations may pause or “toll.”
-This can occur if the defendant is absent from the state or country or has some kind of procedural delay.
+This can occur if the is absent from the state or country or has some kind of procedural delay.
 Tolling effectively extends the time you have to initiate a personal injury lawsuit.

 Minors